-Master Craps Strategy: Expert Tips for Betting Systems That Crush the Casinos
+Master Craps Strategy: Expert Tips for Betting Systems

-In fact, certain bets in craps give the house an edge of less than 2%.
+Craps may seem like a game of chance, but following a smart craps strategy can drastically improve your odds at the table.
+Certain bets in craps give the house an edge of less than 2%.
 Compare that to slot sites, where the house edge is generally between 5-15%, and you can see why Craps is actually one of the most favourable casino games you can play if you know what you’re doing.

-Optimize Your Craps Strategy to Dramatically Shift the Odds in Your Favor
+Optimize Your Craps Strategy

 What separates dice from other casino games like Roulette or BlackJack is that each bet offers different odds and accompanying house edges.
 It is crucial to know the odds before tailoring your best strategy for craps.